top of page

 The Configuration section has three parts:

-1. Connect incidents and alerts enables the basic integration between Microsoft 365 Defender and Microsoft Sentinel, synchronizing incidents and their alerts between the two platforms.
+1. Connect incidents and alerts enable the basic integration between Microsoft 365 Defender and Microsoft Sentinel, synchronizing incidents and their alerts between the two platforms.

-2. Connect entities enables the integration of on-premises Active Directory user identities into Microsoft Sentinel through Microsoft Defender for Identity.
+2. Connect entities enable the integration of on-premises Active Directory user identities into Microsoft Sentinel through Microsoft Defender for Identity.

-3. Connect events enables the collection of raw advanced hunting events from Defender components.
+3. Connect events enable the collection of raw advanced hunting events from Defender components.

 Connect incidents and alerts

-If you see a check box labeled Turn off all Microsoft incident creation rules for these products.
-Recommended, to mark it to avoid duplication of incidents.
+If you see a check box labelled Turn off all Microsoft incident creation rules for these products.
+Recommended to mark it to avoid duplication of incidents.

 To query Microsoft 365 Defender incident data, use the following statement in the query window: